DCRZ/dcrz/crawl-ref/docs/crawl_manual.rst

   Tengu do not appreciate any form of servitude, and so are poor at using invocations.
 Their light avian bodies cannot sustain a great deal of injury.

+Lava Orcs (LO)
+  Lava Orcs are Orcs from deep underground.
+Living there for generations caused their flesh to become infused with magma.
+Their temperature increases from stone cold to flaming hot in tense situations, melting their initially rocky flesh and thereby causing significant changes to their physiology.

+  Lava Orcs are more robust than Humans.
+They are skilled at using axes, but they are not particularly good at using missile weapons.
+They are passable users of most types of magic and are particularly skilled with Fire and Earth.

+  Many Orcs feel superior to all other species and beings, and they have formed a religion around that idea.
+Only Orcs can worship Beogh, the Orc god.
+They can join Beogh even without an altar whenever an orc priest is in sight.

 Deep Elves (DE)
    This is an Elven species who long ago fled the overworld to live in darkness underground.
 There, they developed their mental powers, evolving a natural